dask/dask/docs/source/dataframe.rst

    >>> df2 = df[df.y == 'a'].x + 1

-As with all dask collections (e.g. Array, Bag, DataFrame) one triggers computation by calling the ``.compute()`` method:
+As with all dask collections (for example Array, Bag, DataFrame) one triggers computation by calling the ``.compute()`` method:

 .. code-block:: python